Weight Loss with MyNetDiary

 - What is the Food Score? — explains the Food Score and provides tips on using it.

-- Measuring and Estimating Portion Size — provides practical tips on portion control, both planning and estimating portion sizes.
+- Measuring and Estimating Portion Size — provides practical tips on portion control, including both planning and estimating portion sizes.

 - Physical Activity — it's all about moving!
 The article discusses types of physical activity and how to get started.

 - Hidden Cues To Eating — what drives us to overeat?